Tulsa Botanic Garden: History

+Garden Development

 Groundbreaking for the 3 acre A.R. and Marylouise Tandy Floral Terraces was Thursday, November 13, 2014.
 The $3 million project opened to the public on October 3, 2015.

 The Children's Discovery Garden opened on May 15, 2016.

-The Gardens host an annual Garden Of Lights festival "Garden Of Lights", which is an event that has been hosted since the winter of 2018.
+The J.E. and L.E.
+Mabee Grange building opened December 8, 2017.

+The Garden hosted the United States Postal Service First Day of Issue Stamp Ceremony for Winter Berries stamps on September 17, 2019 in the A.R. and Marylouise Tandy Floral Terraces.